zetavg/chromium-website/site/developers/design-documents/profile-architecture/index.md

 Not all objects have the same lifecycle and memory management.
-The previous paragraph was a major simplification; there is a base class `BrowserContextKeyedBaseFactory` that defines the most general dependency stuff while `BrowserContextKeyedServiceFactory` is a specialization that deals with normal objects.
-There is a second `RefcountedBrowserContextKeyedServiceFactory` that gives slightly different semantics and storage for `RefCountedThreadSafe` objects.
+The previous paragraph was a major simplification; there is a base class `KeyedServiceBaseFactory` that defines the most general dependency stuff while `BrowserContextKeyedServiceFactory` is a specialization for the content layer. `ProfileKeyedServiceFactory` is another specialization that takes care of the Profile selection for the services.
+There is a second `RefcountedProfileKeyedServiceFactory` that gives slightly different semantics and storage for `RefCountedThreadSafe` objects.
+Equivalent `RefcountedBrowserContextKeyedServiceFactory` exists.

 ## Two-phase Shutdown

 Shutdown behavior is a bit subtle.
 For historical reasons, we have a two-phase deletion process:

-1. Every BCKSF will first have its `Shutdown()` method called.
+1. Every PKSF will first have its `Shutdown()` method called.
 Use this method to drop weak references to the `Profile` or other service objects.
-2. Every BCKSF is deleted and its destructor is run.
+2. Every PKSF is deleted and its destructor is run.
 Minimal work should be done here.
 Attempts to call any `*ServiceFactory::GetForProfile()` will cause an assertion in debug mode.